-Pot marigold has been used as a herbal remedy, in teas and ointments, for well over a 1000 years.
-Initially published in Pharmacognosy Review, one report found that over 200 different medical and commercial formulae contained concentrated extract of pot marigold.
+The plant has been used as a herbal remedy, in teas and ointments, for well over a 1000 years.
+Initially published in Pharmacognosy Review, one report found that over 200 different medical and commercial formulae contained concentrated extract.

 The flower is believed to have anti-inflammatory, anti-fungal and anti-spasmodic properties.
 Fungal infections, such as athlete’s foot, are also treated with calendula solutions.
 As are ingrown hairs, bites and burns.
 The plant can also reduce dandruff and the appearance of varicose veins and scars.
 This makes it a great option if you are looking for scar removal cream.

 This is a versatile plant.
 It can be turned into an essential oil, cream or soap.
 You can also use it in culinary dishes or brew it up for a healthy tea.